 As your company grows, you start creating, managing and storing vast pools of data that you need to protect.
 Since security is an increasingly important part of your company’s IT structure, you have to incorporate it from the start.

 A data breach is a messy affair that costs money and time.
 It can also damage your company’s reputation.
 The fact is that no firm, big or small, is immune to hacks.
 What’s more, the bigger your data gets, the bigger the challenges your security system will face.

-You cannot wait to get bigger to start worrying about data protection and safety because enterprise-grade security is a different animal.
+You cannot simply wait to get bigger before you start worrying about data protection and safety, because enterprise-grade security is a different animal.

 Enterprise data protection refers to data shared by all the users in an organization, generally across departments or geographical regions.
-It is a key asset component that is subdivided into internal and external categories that are classified according to organizational resources, processes, and standards.
-Because data loss is real and can result in significant financial losses, enterprises spend resources (and time) on effective and careful data modeling, solutions, storage, and security.
+It is a key asset component that is subdivided into internal and external categories that are classified according to organizational resources, processes and standards.
+Because data loss is real and can result in significant financial losses, enterprises spend resources (and time) on effective and careful data modelling, solutions, storage and security.

 There is no precise metric for what defines enterprise data in small- or medium-sized businesses.
 However, once your organization gets to a point where it has numerous operating units situated in different locations, your needs clearly become complicated as compared to a one-location business with one IT department.